amidaware/trmm-docs/docs/3rdparty_anydesk.md

 Right click on the newly created task and click **Run Task Now**.

-Give it a second to execute then right click the agent that you are working with and go to **Run URL Action > AnyDesk Control**
+Give it a second to execute, then right click the agent that you are working with and go to **Run URL Action > AnyDesk Control**.

-It launch the session in AnyDesk.
+It should launch the session in AnyDesk.

 !!!note
-     You have to have Anydesk installed on the local computer
+     You have to have Anydesk installed on the local computer.